rliang/nvim-pygtk3/README.md

 # nvim-pygtk3

-PyGTK3 frontend to Neovim with a buffer list on the header bar.
+PyGTK3 frontend to Neovim with some visual GUI elements.

+* Buffer list on the header bar
+* Tab list

 # Screenshot